15 April - 13 May 2026

 HBF x Royal Scottish Academy Visual Art Residency

-We are delighted to announce a four-week fully funded residency at the Hugo Burge Foundation, open to current Academicians and artists associated with the Royal Scottish Academy.
+This four-week fully funded residency at the Hugo Burge Foundation was open to Academicians and artists associated with the Royal Scottish Academy, inviting the selected artist to respond to Elizabeth Blackadder’s Self Portrait with Cat.

-The residency invites the selected artist to respond to Elizabeth Blackadder's Self Portrait with Cat.
-During their time at the Foundation, the artist will ‘live’ with this chosen work, displayed within their private studio space, and develop a creative response through their own practice.
-This is a chance to engage deeply with the history and legacy of the RSA while exploring new artistic directions in an inspiring environment.
+During her time at the Foundation, Siobhan will ‘live’ with this chosen work, displayed within her private studio space, and develop a creative response through her own practice.
+The residency offers a unique opportunity to engage deeply with the history and legacy of the RSA while exploring new artistic directions in an inspiring environment.

-The residency includes on-site accommodation, a dedicated studio, a weekly stipend of £350, and mentorship from art historian Dr James Fox.
+The residency includes on-site accommodation, a dedicated studio, a weekly stipend of £350 and mentorship from art historian Dr James Fox.

 Facebook - @hugoburgefoundation